ozcho/woffu-autologin-script/README.md

 You'll be prompted to enter your user and password the first time it starts, and that's it, you don't have to do anything else but to execute the script whenever you want to log in or out.

+It will wait a random time between 1 and 100 seconds to break the time pattern showed in woffu.

 ## How to integrate in AWS Lambda
 Open this link and find the region that your function is using: https://github.com/keithrozario/Klayers/tree/master/deployments/python3.8/arns